 Flaws and Fears

 - What is your character’s single greatest fear?
-How did your character acquire his or her fears?
+Why is your character afraid of this?
+How did your character acquire their fears?

 - What are your character’s flaws and weaknesses?